 The reality is that even though demand has surpassed supply for now, the short-term rental industry remains highly competitive.
 Not only do you need to explore new features, but you also need to refine your property management operations continuously to ensure that you can provide a first-class guest experience.

 So, start to implement and embrace new techniques and technologies as these are shaping the future of the vacation rental industry.
-Vacation rental software, such as iGMS, is the smart solution for hosts and property management companies.
+Vacation rental software, such as iGMS, is the smart solution for hosts, vacation rental managers, property managers, and property management companies.
 It uses innovative approaches that are inspired by new trends.
-It can help you to save time on routine tasks like guest messages, cleaning management, and many of your other daily responsibilities, including:
+It can help you to save time on routine tasks like guest messages, cleaning management, and other daily responsibilities, including: